idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step07_parallel.md

 Running this problem with 4 levels of refinement may be too much for older systems.
 It is still possible to follow along with this example using less levels of refinement.

-The `-r 4` option will split each quadrilteral element into 4 elements, 4 times.
+The `-r 4` option will split each quadrilateral element into 4 elements, 4 times.
 Therefore the resulting mesh will be 4^4^ times larger.
 The original input file results in 1000 elements, thus the version executed with this command contains 256,000 elements.
 This change is evident in the mesh section of the terminal output.
 In addition, the number of [!ac](DOFs) is reported, which is